se-esss-litterbox/Pynac/docs/index.rst

 on Python2.
 Sorry to those people who haven't yet made the leap to Python3.
 (`Maybe you should?`_)

-.. warning:: Pynac requires at least v17 of Dynac.
-This is yet to be released,
-             and so Pynac users will have to make do with the unofficial version of Dynac included with Pynac.

 Pynac allows for a very interactive style of use, while also allowing large-scale simulations to be performed on multi-core, multi-CPU, machines without supervision.
 We believe this flexibility is of huge benefit to those designing and modelling